ghc-proposals/ghc-proposals/README.rst

    If the technical debate is not rapidly resolved, the shepherd should return the proposal for revision.
-Further technical discussion can then take place, the author can incorporate tha conclusions in the proposal itself, and re-submit it.
+Further technical discussion can then take place, the author can incorporate that conclusions in the proposal itself, and re-submit it.
 Returning a proposal for revision is not a negative judgement; on the contrary it might connote "we absolutely love this proposal but we want it